Azure-Samples/azure-cli-samples/app-service/README.md

-# Azure Container Registry
+# Azure App Service

 ## Azure CLI sample scripts

-The scripts in this directory demonstrate working with [Azure Container Registry][acr-home] using the [Azure CLI reference commands][azure-cli].
+The scripts in this directory demonstrate working with [Azure App Service][acr-home] using the [Azure CLI reference commands][azure-cli].

 | Script | Description |
 | ------ | ----------- |